jrrlokken/tasklist/README.md

 This app is built as a code-along with Colt Steele's _The Modern React Bootcamp (Hooks, Context, NextJS, Router)_

-This app demonstrates the use of hooks, including a couple of our own.
+This app demonstrates the use of contexts, hooks and reducers, including custom hooks.